-Ir.m.s and Er.m.s are the roots mean square value of the current and the voltage respectively, and Iav and Eav are the average value of the alternating current and the voltage respectively.
+Ir.m.s and Er.m.s are the roots mean square values of the current and the voltage respectively, and Iav and Eav are the average values of the alternating current and the voltage respectively.

 The value of Form Factor is 1.11

 There is a relation between the peak value, the average value, and the root means square (R.M.S) value of an alternating quantity.
 Therefore, to express the relationship between all these three quantities, the two factors are used, namely as Peak Factor and Form Factor.

 The Form Factor for the various sinusoidal waveforms are as follows: